balakreshnan/Samples2023/AzureML/largerowsembedding1.md

 ```
 import requests, json
-searchtxt = "what cloud to use for single page web application?"
+searchtxt = "what is best recommendation for web application?"
 ```

 - Create embeddings